 The U.S. and Illinois State Constitution and Flag Test

 Let’s consider the situation in Illinois.
 To earn your High School Equivalency Diploma in Illinois, on top of completing one of the two available HSE (high school equivalency) exams (GED®, HiSET®), you also have to take and pass the U.S. and Illinois Constitution Test.
-For information on the newly introduced online GED testing option or the new online HiSET exam, click on the links.
+Check here for information on the newly introduced online GED test, and for information about the HiSET exam, check out the online HiSET exam.

 The U.S. and Illinois Constitution Test is officially called the United States and Illinois State Constitution and Flag Test.
 The test assesses to what extent Illinois residents can answer questions related to American patriotism and the principles and organization of representative government.

 This test is free and may be taken at any time.
 The test covers your knowledge in subject fields related to the United States Constitution, the Declaration of Independence, the U.S. flag, and the state of Illinois Constitution.

 If you prepare, you’ll be able to take the Constitution Test successfully, just like you will have to get optimally prepared to attain sufficient scores on the four independent GED subtests.
 Instruction is generally offered by ABE (Adult Basic Education) facilities, adult schools, and community colleges.

 GED students that already passed this high school level Constitution Test do not have to sit for it again.
 Just provide proof that you took and passed it to your Regional Office of Education at the time you’re requesting your HSE (High School Equivalency) Diploma.

 Before students can graduate from their public high schools, many states require students to take and pass a Civics Test.
 Not all of these states have the same requirements for GED test-takers, though!
 Usually, this Civics Test is identical to the American (USCIS) Naturalization Exam.